CITA Summer Undergraduate Research Fellowships

 All applications must include the following documents:

-- Most recent transcript (including Fall session grades); students with offers of award will be asked to submit their official paper transcripts
+- Most recent unofficial transcript (including Fall session grades); students with offers of award will be asked to submit their official paper transcripts

-- A confidential letter of reference from a faculty member
+- A confidential letter of reference from a faculty member.

-List of possible research projects: https://www.cita.utoronto.ca/2023-surf-projects/
+List of possible research projects: 2025 SURF Projects

 Online application: https://forms.cita.utoronto.ca/surf/application/register/